Canon 1D X Mark II vs Nikon D5600

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1DX Mark II and D5600 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Is the Canon 1D X Mark II better than the Nikon D5600 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.